-Unlike hedgehogs and butterflies, your lawn doesn’t hide away for the winter.
-In our winter lawn care special we’re looking at some seasonal hints and tips to keep your garden carpet looking great all year round.
+Unlike hedgehogs and butterflies, your lawn doesn’t hibernate through winter.
+Instead, it is faced with all the elements the British weather is likely to throw at it.
+In our comprehensive winter lawn care special, we’re looking at some seasonal hints and tips to ensure your garden carpet looks great all year round.

 - Maximise ventilation to minimise lawn diseases